AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    The interactive content can be a SCORM, AICC, or a Captivate published project.
 The file must be a zip file.

-   You can also add HTML content generated from Captivate, Presenter, or Presenter Video Express.&nbsp;
+   You can also add HTML content generated from Captivate, Presenter, or Presenter Video Express.

    [Supported file types](content-library.md#supported)

 1. Learning Manager supports captions for video content uploaded in Learning Manager.
-Now, authors can upload the file containing captions, along with the video file.&nbsp;
+Now, authors can upload the file containing captions, along with the video file.

-   Then, the learners can view the captions during the playback of the video module.&nbsp;&nbsp;
+   Then, the learners can view the captions during the playback of the video module.

-   The format supported is&nbsp; [Web Video Text Tracks (webVTT)](https://www.w3.org/TR/webvtt1/).
+   The format supported is  [Web Video Text Tracks (webVTT)](https://www.w3.org/TR/webvtt1/).

-   Caption support is available for video content uploaded in Content library in Learning Manager.&nbsp;
+   Caption support is available for video content uploaded in Content library in Learning Manager.

-   As an&nbsp;author, when you’ll upload a video&nbsp;or audio&nbsp;content,&nbsp;you can also upload the .vtt&nbsp;file that contains the captions.
+   As an author, when you’ll upload a video or audio content, you can also upload the .vtt file that contains the captions.

-   The subtitles then appear in the Fluidic Player.&nbsp;The captions are also compliant to&nbsp; [WCAG2.0 standards](https://www.w3.org/TR/WCAG20/).&nbsp;
+   The subtitles then appear in the Fluidic Player.
+The captions are also compliant to  [WCAG2.0 standards](https://www.w3.org/TR/WCAG20/).

-   When you add a video content to the library,&nbsp;you can also add the vtt&nbsp;file, which **must **be a valid file.
+   When you add a video content to the library, you can also add the vtt file, which **must **be a valid file.

    ![](assets/webvtt.png)